webquiza/soundbreak/capstone-proposal.md

 ### Project's Purpose: (What will it do for users?)

 - The purpose of this project is to allow users to start a “study” stopwatch which they can stop, resume or reset as they please.
 While the timer is running or stopped, the user has the option to listen to full length songs from a preselected Spotify playlist via a widget.
+The stopwatch and Spotify widget functionality do not interact with each other.
+Each feature is part of an individual component.

 ### List the absolute minimum features the project requires to meet this purpose or goal: